 There are 23.4 million hotspots across America right now.
 But to say that we live in a connected country would be misleading.
 The majority of these hotspots are isolated oases of WiFi amongst a desert of disconnection.
 It doesn’t have to be this way.
 The technology to create smart, connected cities through WiFi isn’t in the future; it exists right now.
-GoZone WiFi already delivers Smart WiFi solutions to hundreds of cities, neighborhoods and communities across eight countries.
+GoZone already delivers Smart WiFi to cities, neighborhoods and communities worldwide.

 A connected city is a model that works for everyone, from the local businesses and economic development councils, to tourism boards and even city infrastructure departments.
 And — most important of all — the citizens of the city.

 What keeps municipalities from making the leap to become smart, connected destinations?
 City officials cite budget constraints, lack of resources, and policy hurdles as the three top barriers to implementing smart WiFi solutions.